TheSilvered/nest/docs/c_api/c_api-instructions.md

 - `id`: the id of the instruction to create
 - `start`: the start position of the instruction
-- `end`: the end postision of the instruction
+- `end`: the end position of the instruction

 **Returns:**